 The EMT & the Rich Kid

 Before watching "Can't Buy My Love" I came across 3 reviews all of which bemoaned this movie's lack of originality, and I can't deny that fact as it is unoriginal and highly predictable.
-But "Can't Buy My Love" is not only a Pixl movie but also a girl meets boy movie and that makes it an easy viewing, inoffensive movie which isn't trying to be anything other than simple, charming entertainment for those who want something easy to watch.
+But "Can't Buy My Love" is not only a Pixl movie but also a girl meets boy movie and that makes it an easy viewing, an inoffensive movie which isn't trying to be anything other than simple, charming entertainment for those who want something easy to watch.

-What this all boils down to is that "Can't Buy My Love" is just a routine, inoffensive romantic comedy which is made for an audience who enjoy the easy to watch nature of a made for TV romantic comedies.
+What this all boils down to is that "Can't Buy My Love" is just a routine, inoffensive romantic comedy which is made for an audience who enjoy the easy to watch nature of made for TV romantic comedies.